sebastienserre/connect-your-nuki-smartlock/readme.txt

 - Fix notices.
 - correct wrong 0.5.3 svn fucking deployment.

+= 0.5.1//0.5.2 -- 07 october 2022 =
+- Fix a fatale + Warning & notice if no or wrong APIKey filled in settings.

 = 0.5.0 -- 07 october 2022 =
 - Allow to link how much smartlock you have on your backoffice.
 - The Dashboard widget is now showing all smartlock you may have connected.